sol/rewrite-with-location/README.markdown

 ## Properties

-Compilers that do not support the pragma will use the original implementation
+Compilers that do not support the pragma will use the original implementation.

-Users can build new combinators based on this mechanism, like:
+Users can build new combinators based on this mechanism, e.g.:

 ```haskell
 myError :: a